IbrahimAlsabr/Leon-Template/readme.md

 # Leon-Template

-This is a project for creating a  [Leon Template] with using HTML and CSS.
+This is a project for creating a [Leon Template] using HTML and CSS.
 I created it to improve my coding skills by building realistic projects.

 ## Table of contents